Six children are playing in a city park in an ethnically and linguistically mixed neighborhood that appears to be in Brooklyn or the Bronx.

 But as six kids start to interact, laughter and play become their “social” language—and they learn some of each other’s blended spoken language as well.

 Bermudez’s computer-generated art, using scanned textures and bold, bright colors, is perfect.
 On vivid green-grass or yellow backgrounds, the children’s joy is palpable.
 Chasing each other on the Merry-go-round, dizzily falling down laughing, making dandelion crowns, counting to twelve inside a spinning double-Dutch rope, laughing so hard they have to hold their bellies—it may be difficult for a moment for young readers to discern which kids are the Spanish-speakers and which ones are the English-speakers.
 Which is just the point.

 Unlike a lot of picture books, there is no conflict here that calls for resolution—and no adults are necessary to “teach” anyone anything.

-We Laugh Alike / Juntos nos reímos is a celebration of friendship across language and culture—and is highly, highly recommended.
+We Laugh Alike / Juntos nos reímos is a celebration of friendship across language and culture.